shivenBajpai/Slay/README.md

 Also included is the installer build script based on WinRAR's CLI mode That was used to generate the sfx installer executable Code was built using python ver 3.10.6

-\*Requires Port Forwarding to connect to servers outside your local network<br>
+\*Requires Port Forwarding or something to the same effect to connect to servers outside your local network<br>
-\*\*At a certain point youll run out of screen space but if you have a widescreen, go ham.
+\*\*At a certain point youll be limited by screen space and also map generation will take significantly longer